 Cook Forest Bridges are closing – trails will be closing

-Six of the steel bridges crossing Tom’s Run are aging out of service — the first casualty is the busy bridge linking CCC pavilion #1 picnic area to the Forest Cathedral network of trails, which was shuttered during the Summer of 2019.
+Six of the trail bridges crossing Tom’s Run in Cook Forest State Park are aging out of service, and must be replaced.
+The first casualty was the busy bridge linking CCC pavilion #1 picnic area to the Forest Cathedral network of trails, which was shuttered during the Summer of 2019.
 While this closure can be circumvented, many cannot, and beautiful Liggett Trail, which the multi-state North Country Trail follows, will be unpassable as closures continue.
 Click here for a map of the Cook Forest bridges slated for closure.

 These bridges are essential, and their closure is unacceptable.